alex-apezera/FlowLab/README.md

 * **Object parameters:** heating type (T or q), heating value; initial temperature distribution in the cavity; temperature conditions at the point where the phase transition boundary touches the solid right-hand wall; material (substance) selection for modeling.
 Custom substance may be selected.
 Parameters of Custom substance may be modified.

 * **Forced convection ("Wind"):** can be enabled or disabled.
-The inflow may be located at the top or bottom boundary by default, or at the left boundary.
-The following parameters can be specified: flow velocity, temperature excess relative to the temperature specified on the hot wall, inflow angle, and inflow-section coordinates.
+The following parameters can be specified: inlet flow velocity, temperature excess relative to the temperature specified on the hot wall, inflow angle, and inflow-section coordinates; enable/disable free outflow at the top and bottom of the left boundary (by default, free outflow is on the horizontal boundaries)

 ## Output data